yordanivh/move_state/README.md

 Plan: 1 to add, 0 to change, 1 to destroy.
 ```
+So if you apply the code right now the resource will be destroyed first and then recreated.

 * But if we use terraform state mv we don't need to do that.We just need to change the resource name to be the same as the module.
 ```